 With no definite remedy for ALS, the management of symptoms is the most reasonable option for Amyotrophic Lateral Sclerosis condition.
 Generally, marijuana seems to have neuroprotective effects on all ALS patients.

-6. Frequently Recommended Top Quality Medical Marijuana Strains
+6. Frequently Recommended Top Quality Medical Marijuana Strains and uses

 Different marijuana strains have varying effects.
 Common types include Indica, Sativa, Ruderalis, and hybrids.
 A physician will recommend either one of these types depending on the patient’s symptoms.